 Dr. Oliver Molina is an active percussion performer, educator, arranger, adjudicator and clinician.
 He is a versatile percussionist with experience in many areas of percussion, from orchestral to marching to jazz and many others.
 He has performed at various state Day of Percussion events, PASIC and other music education conferences.
 Oliver has also participated in many professional development workshops such as the Alan Abel Summer Percussion Workshop and the Jamey Aebersold Summer Jazz Workshop.
 He has served as a clinician for the “Yamaha Sounds of Summer” percussion camp and has adjudicated many marching contests and state solo and ensemble festivals.

 As an active soloist and chamber ensemble musician Oliver seeks new literature from composers and commissions new works.
 He as joined several consortiums that included works from composers such as Alejandro Vinao, Baljinder Sekhon, Steven Snowden, Ivan Trevino, and Marc Mellits.
-Currently, he is working his doctoral paper on the evolution and adaptation of the modern percussion group.
 Oliver has teamed up with Dr. Joe W. Moore III to form the Omojo Percussion Duo.
 The duo was formed in 2013 and they have presented clinics and performed recitals throughout the southeastern United States.

 Oliver is an Assistant Professor of Music and Assistant Director of Bands at Northwestern State University of Louisiana.
 At NSU, he teaches the marching band percussion section, applied percussion lessons, an introduction to music education course, conducts a concert band, and co-directs the percussion ensemble.